Course Content and Outcome Guide for CS 250

 Utilize those techniques in discrete mathematics and logic that are used in the study and practice of computer science.

-Be successful in subsequent coursework in the mathematical foundation of Computer Science.
+Be prepared for subsequent coursework in the mathematical foundation of Computer Science.

 Outcome Assessment Strategies